cxie19/curedynpred/README.md

 help(longdat)
 ```

-The function *est_cure_L* is called to predicts individual conditional probability of being cured at a landmark time.
+The function *est_cure_L* is called to predict individual conditional probability of being cured at a landmark time.
 Its documentation can be seen by using the following command.

 ```{r}